If you've ever had to sign a severance agreement as an employee or sell your business, you've probably come across a

 A non-compete agreement (sometimes called an agreement not to compete) is an agreement between two parties in which one party compensates the other party for agreeing not to compete.
 This agreement can be a cost to a business, and this cost can be deducted in some circumstances.

-Non-compete agreements must adhere to state laws, and some states have ruled them not valid; check with your attorney before signing a non-compete agreement.
+Non-compete agreements must adhere to state laws, and some states have ruled them invalid.
+Always check with your attorney before signing a non-compete agreement.

 Kinds of Non-Compete Agreements

-There are two kinds of non-compete situations - employment agreements and business sales agreements.
+There are two kinds of non-compete situations: employment agreements and business sales agreements.
 These two types of agreements have a lot of similarities but some key differences.
 In both cases, the non-compete can be a clause in a contract or a stand-alone agreement.

 - Employment agreement.
 This kind of non-compete agreement is signed by employees, who must agree that if they leave the company, they will not compete with their former employer for a specific length of time within a certain area.

-- The other kind of non-compete agreement is signed by business owners who sell their businesses; they sign an agreement not to compete with the new owner for a certain length of time within a certain area.
+- Business sales agreement.
+The other kind of non-compete agreement is signed by business owners who sell their businesses, agreeing not to compete with the new owner for a certain length of time within a certain area.

 Both kinds of non-compete agreements come with a payment to the employee or business owner as fair compensation for the agreement not to make money competing with the former employer/new business owner.
 The intent of the payment is to make up for possible lost income for the person signing the agreement.